ilpropheta/ilpropheta.github.io/README.md

 Parma, November 2019.

 I coordinated the organization of the fourth edition of the C++ Day, an italian event dedicated to C++, co-organized with [Elettric80](https://www.elettric80.com/).
-The event took place at the University of Parma.
+The event took place at the University of Parma.<br/>
 **170 attendees** (200 registered people - ~15% drop).

 **Sponsors**: Elettric80, Beckhoff, Leica.